-Findings of this inspection were that management and staff had a clear commitment to providing good quality of life in the centre where residents' rights and independence were promoted and respected.
+Findings from this inspection were that residents were supported to live a good quality of life in the centre.
+Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
 There was a person-centred culture of care in the centre and the use of restrictive practices had been kept to a minimum.